 - 6 universal inputs configurable for:

-- For analog input 4-20mA it is necessary to connect a 500Ohm resistor and set in Service settings of the input minimum voltage to 2V
+- For 4-20mA analog input, a 500Ohm resistor must be connected and set to 2V in the Service Settings of the input minimum voltage

 - LAN port